 3. Create a long-term plan for your degree completion and transfer.

-- Meet with an advisor at the four-year institution you are interested in to make sure you are taking courses that transfer and meet lower division program requirements.
+- Meet with an Educational & Career Planner at the four-year institution you are interested in to make sure you are taking courses that transfer and meet lower division program requirements.

-- Meet with your SPSCC advisor to develop an Educational Plan of which courses you will take until graduation.
+- Meet with your SPSCC Educational & Career Planner to develop an Educational Plan of which courses you will take until graduation.

 DURING YOUR LAST 45 CREDITS